+\textbf{Diffusion Model}.
 After learning a latent space that efficiently encodes information from multiple maps, we train a diffusion model~\cite{ho2020denoising} to estimate the prior distribution of the latent vectors to synthesize real samples.
-We follow the architecture proposed in~\citet{rombach2022high}, which consists of a U-Net with self-attention between residual blocks operating on the latent representation $z$ of the input maps, rather than on the pixel space.
-The diffusion model operates in two phases, named forward and backward diffusion.
-The forward process, $q \left( z_t | z_{t-1} \right)$, iteratively adds Gaussian noise $\mathcal{N}$ to its input $z$ for a total number of $T$ timesteps, transforming it into an isotropic Gaussian.
-Starting from $z_0 = z$, at each timestep $t \in \left\{ 1, \dots, T \right\}$ we add Gaussian noise with mean and variance controlled by a predefined parameter $\beta_{t}$ that depends on the timestep:
+We follow the architecture proposed in~\citet{rombach2022high}, which consists of a U-Net~\cite{ronneberger2015u} with self-attention between residual blocks operating on the latent representation $z$ of the input maps, rather than on the pixel space.

-Reverting this process to denoise a vector sampled from a Gaussian, thus generating new data, would require the calculation of the prior over the whole dataset, which is not computationally feasible.
-This is because we would need to compute $q \left( z_{t-1} | z_t \right)$.
-For this reason, this distribution is approximated through a trainable network that models the posterior $p\left(z_{t-1} \mid z_t\right)$.
-The network is trained to predict the parameters $\theta$ of the noise added during the forward process for each time step $t$.
-Then, to recover the denoised data, the estimated noise at timestep $t$, $\epsilon_\theta\left(z_t, t\right)$, is subtracted from the noisy data.
-This diffusion process is learned through a modified U-Net~\cite{ronneberger2015u} model, introduced by~\cite{dhariwal2021diffusion}, that enhances the original architecture with self-attention between the intermediate layers

-Finally, the output of the diffusion model, $\hat{z}$, is quantized to retrieve its representation from the codebooks to allow the decoder $\mathcal{D}$ to reconstruct the output maps.

-We optimized the diffusion model with an $\mathcal{L_\text{diff}}$ objective between the estimated noise and the noise added in the forward diffusion process, as done in~\citet{ho2020denoising}.
+In particular, the diffusion network $\epsilon_{\theta}$ is trained to estimate at each step the noise added in the forward diffusion process and subtracts it from the noisy latent to obtain the denoised data.
+We optimize the diffusion model with an $\mathcal{L_\text{diff}}$ objective between the estimated noise and the noise added in the forward diffusion process, as in \citet{ho2020denoising}.

 Here, $\epsilon_{t}$ is the noise added at the timestep $t$ in the forward diffusion process, while $\epsilon_\theta\left(z_t, t\right)$ is the noise estimated by the U-Net model at time $t$.